mdnasirulhaque/mdnasirulhaque/README.md

 ## Experience

-Working as a fulltime employee in **Tata Consultancy Service Pvt Ltd**
+Working as a full-time employee in **Tata Consultancy Service Pvt Ltd**
 >
 > * **Platform Engineer** in Cloud Migration Team 🤠
 > * **Principle Engineer** in Framework Team 🤩